 Black workers today face three major challenges — the COVID-19 health crisis, economic disparities, and anti-Black racism and racial violence ingrained in our society, structures, and institutions of power.
 Poverty and the concentration of Black workers into low-wage, unregulated work (more than half of Southern California’s Black workers) increased Black workers’ exposure and vulnerability to illness, death, layoffs, and increased retaliation for raising COVID safety concerns.
 With the pandemic fallout, an astounding 84 percent of Black workers in California have filed for unemployment at some time during the pandemic.
-And the continued racial terror by the police and the insurrection of January 6th showed just how deep institutional racism and anti-Black Confederacy is in the United States.
-About 65 percent of Black working families live in Southern California — about 1.2 million people.
-What happens to this vulnerable worker population is generative for the rest of the country.
+The continued racial terror by the police and the insurrection of January 6th, 2021 showed just how deep institutional racism and anti-Black Confederacy is in the United States.

-- Data Subcommittee Co-Chair for the Workforce Equity Demonstration Project in the City of Los Angeles, a High Road Training Partnership to build quality jobs and relevant training pathways into public works employment.
+- City of LA Data Subcommittee Co-Chair Workforce Equity Demonstration Project in the City of Los Angeles, a High Road Training Partnership to build quality jobs and relevant training pathways into public works employment.
 Partners include: the 1000 Strong Coalition anchored by the Los Angeles County Federation of Labor, Los Angeles Black Worker Center, SEIU 721 and AFSCME 3090, Bureau of Public Workers for the City of Los Angeles.

 - Workplace Retaliation and Restorative Justice Project is an innovative feasibility study to explore the potential role of restorative justice theories/practice in labor law enforcement.
 This project is done in partnership with the CA Labor and Workforce Agency Retaliation Unit and regional worker rights organizations.

-- Re-Imagined Recovery is a series of research and covenings focused on equity in the Los Angeles County public industry sector, examining the impact of disaster capitalism and austerity on the displacement of Black and women workers in the public sector, the only sector in the region where Black workers and women of color are equitably represented in quality jobs.
+- Re-Imagined Recovery is a series of research and covenings focused on equity in the Los Angeles County public industry sector, examining the impact of disaster capitalism and austerity on the displacement of Black and women workers in the public sector.
+Reimagined Recovery: Black Workers, the Public Sector, and COVID-19

-- CAREatWork supports an emerging field of new worker centers and alliances focused on the diverse needs of Black workers in Southern California, centering immigrants, returning citizens, youth, and low-wage and unemployed workers.
-CARE provides a training and support function for regional learning, coalition building, and institution building towards strategic policy, practice, and narrative shift that advances the position of Black workers and the families that rely on them.
+- CAREatWork supports an emerging field of new worker centers and alliances focused on the diverse needs of Black workers in Southern California, Black centering immigrants, returning citizens, youth, and low-wage and unemployed workers.

-- CAREatWork supports the facilitation of the Black Labor Table, a roundtable that builds and facilitates bridges for building progressive leadership, durable networks, and winning Black strategic campaigns which empowers the Black working class.
-This work aims to strengthen union-community partnership and build a bridge between traditional labor unions and grassroots economic justice organizations that position Black labor leaders as champions of an inclusive and equitable labor movement creating access, equity, and justice for Los Angeles County’s Black working community.
+- CAREatWork supports the facilitation of the Black Labor Table, a roundtable that builds and facilitates bridges for building progressive leadership, durable networks, and winning Black strategic campaigns which empowers the Black working class and aims to strengthen union-community partnership.

 - CAREatWork hosts Freedom Fellowship, a 10-week experiential opportunity for students to gain hands-on experience working with activists and community organizers involved in the movement for civic and economic justice for Black workers.
 This work will prioritize supporting Black Worker Centers across California with regional projects, policy solutions, and research studies.